NORVIControllers/EC-M12-BC-C6-C-B/EC-M12-BC-C6-C-B Test/README.md

      ## What the User Should Expect as a Result

-     **When the program runs successfully:**
+     ### **When the program runs successfully:**

-      - The message will be sent from the right-side serial monitor.
+     Data transmission is performed through the right-side serial monitor (RS-485 send interface), where messages are sent via the RS-485 to USB converter.

-      - The same message can be seen as received on the left-side serial monitor.
+     The same transmitted data is received and displayed on the left-side device serial monitor, which represents the EC-M12-BC-C6-C-B internal serial output.

-      - This confirms successful RS-485 data communication between the devices.
+     This behavior confirms that RS-485 communication is successfully established, ensuring proper data exchange between the connected devices.

      ![beforesending](Images/beforesending.png)